Skip to contents

 The shinyelectron export pipeline: a Shiny app (R or Python) is converted and packaged into a standalone desktop application.

-Install
+Install the package

 install.packages("pak")